ArtyomLL1995/Dropbox-for-Salesforce/README.md

 Obtaining API Key and Secret:

-Go to Dropbox Developer Console, then click 'App Console', click 'Create App' if your app has not beed created.
+Go to Dropbox Developer Console - https://www.dropbox.com/developers/reference/getting-started Click 'App Console', click 'Create App' if your app has not beed created.
 Take API key and API secret from your Dropbox connected app.

 Setting up Authentication Provider